l2beat/l2beat/packages/frontend2/README.md

 ### Known issues

 `frontend2`, while on production, is still in the early stage of development.
+When running frontend2 locally and trying to navigate to a page that is not migrated yet (main page included), you'll encounter an Internal Server Error.

 #### Fully ported pages
 - /donate